CUBRID/cubrid-testtools/doc/shell_guide.md

 We can change the filters, such as `'OS'`, `'Bits'`, `'Category'`, `'Base build'`.
 Usually, we use the last CI build as base build to compare with.
-The elapse time of these cases should not changed too much compared to the base build.
+The elapse time of these cases should not be changed too much compared to the base build.
-And a red icon `'+'` will be displayed in `'Flag'` column if the result is abnormal.
+Red icon `'+'` or `'-'` in `'Flag'` column:
+`'+'`:  the elapse time on base build is less than the threshold, but the elapse time on current build is lager than the threshold.
+`'-'`: the elapse time on base build is larger than the threshold, but the elapse time on current build is less than the threshold.

 ## 4.2 Verify Code Coverage Test Result
 Go to QA homepage and find the `'code coverage'` node in the left area, click the link of the latest result.